Gross National Happiness: Towards Buddhist Economics

 The World Bank in 1995 issued a revolutionary "Wealth Index", which defines the wealth of nations to consist for 60% of 'human capital' (social organization, human skills and knowledge), 20% of environmental capital (nature's contribution) and only 20% of built capital (factories and capital).
 The United Nations have produced the UN Human Development Index (HDI), measuring factors such as education, life-expectancy, gender and human rights data, which is now commonly used in each of the UN's 187 member countries.

-[34] From all new economic indices this one comes closest to measuring values such as compassion by incorporating cultural values (for example as a means to measure safety) and activities of recreation, including practices of self-improvement and participating in social or religious groups.
+Hazel Henderson, a leading thinker on new economics who pointed us at the informal, unpaid “Compassionate Economy” which remains hidden from GNP statistics, pioneered by developing the Calvert-Henderson Quality of Life Indicator.[34]
+From all new economic indices this one comes closest to measuring values such as compassion by incorporating cultural values (for example as a means to measure safety) and activities of recreation, including practices of self-improvement and participating in social or religious groups.

 Many outside the strictly economic sphere are speaking out as well.
 President Vaclav Havel of Chech Republic called for “a global minimum of shared human values” at the recent Forum 2000 conference in Prague.
-Christian theologist Hans Kung calls for such global ethical norms in his A Global Ethic For Global Politics and Economics
+Christian theologist Hans Kung calls for such global ethical norms in his A Global Ethic For Global Politics and Economics[35], just like the Dalai Lama who expresses similar views in his many lectures and writings[36].

 The role of Buddhist communities

 These developments in economics and contemporary western thinking run parallel to the sentiment in developing countries where many believe that their indigenous culture, rather than been seen as a hindrance to development, in fact has a lot to offer to development in terms of improving the quality of life.
-Buddhist communities are a case in point, as we can see from Bhutan's call for Gross National Happiness and the movements in Siam and Ladakh.
+Buddhist communities are a case in point, as we can see from Bhutan's call for Gross National Happiness and the movements in Siam and Ladakh.[37]
+They point us to the need to base development on spiritual values, transmitted through culture, rather than merely material values.

 It is here that Buddhism, with its extensive research on the human condition, has much to offer.
 By offering a personal path to achieve lasting material and spiritual happiness, Buddhism can rightly claim that its path surpasses any solution offered to obtain happiness in traditional economic terms, which does not go beyond an optimal level of material consumption, wealth and economic stability.
 From a Buddhist viewpoint, the contribution of economics and material development is nothing more than providing an external condition allowing people to devote time and energy to embark on the more rewarding path of spiritual development.
 Mind over matter, so to speak.
 The ideal of Buddhist communities could be to become an example of how to put this path into reality.

 But at the same time, Buddhists countries cannot ignore modern-day global economic realities which increasingly have powerful cross-border and cross-cultural impact.
 In many countries there is a growing sentiment opposing the spread of globalization and free trade, which are so evidently driven by the belief in competition ands consumption.
 Particularly in certain pre-industrialized societies, where community structures of mutual care have remained intact, there are strong sentiments against opening up to global markets.
 These communities not only feel physically inadequate to compete with "global" - yet distant - multinational firms and capital markets.
 Deeper down they fear that forces of globalization and consumerism may erode ancient community values based on mutual support systems.
-When this happens, they may lose more than cultural values, they may lose their sense of belonging
+When this happens, they may lose more than cultural values, they may lose their sense of belonging[38].
+They find expression in violent protests against the WTO and IMF - the symbols of free trade - or in religiously inspired fundamentalism, such as equating the West with Satan[39].

 While these fears are understandable, it would be a mistake for Buddhist leaders to propagate the closure of borders and going back to inward oriented policies of the past, based on distrust of foreign powers.
 This strategy has failed to produce results elsewhere in the world and in fact has caused ancient cultures to collapse, among them Buddhist ones such as China, Tibet, Mongolia, Cambodia, Laos and Vietnam.
-The ideals of Buddhism preclude the option to close off from the larger world and prevent the free exchange of information, for liberation requires freedom
+The ideals of Buddhism preclude the option to close off from the larger world and prevent the free exchange of information, for liberation requires freedom[40].
+Thus, Buddhist leaders have no choice but to take up the challenge of the global economy, to help shaping and steering these economic realities into improvements in quality, rather than merely quantity, so that more people benefit and fewer receive harm.

 The key to opening up yet retaining cultural integrity lies in education.
 It is not simply a choice between western or traditional style education, but rather what is needed is a combination of the two.
-Buddha taught that we should not accept Buddhism on the basis of any authority, but only on close personal investigation: ”Like one would investigate a piece of gold on the market to see if it is real or not, so should one verify the validity of Buddha’s words”
+Buddha taught that we should not accept Buddhism on the basis of any authority, but only on close personal investigation: ”Like one would investigate a piece of gold on the market to see if it is real or not, so should one verify the validity of Buddha’s words”[41].
+On this basis, Buddhist culture can be inclusive and absorb those parts of western culture which are of benefit, but reject those which are not.
+At the same time, this inclusive yet critical attitude will form a much needed contribution to the world at large.
+There are many societies which share a position on the edge of the global capitalist system, but only very few of them enjoy the Buddhist cultural self-esteem rooted in its traditional yet vibrant culture.

 If Buddhist societies can show their values are relevant, then these should ultimately have a noticeable economic effect.
 They may not be counted as such by number-focussed economists, or even by any of the new economic indicators.
 Our own individual experience will tell us if our society is happy or not.
 We will feel the difference between working in a system that is based on competition from an environment that allows close cooperation.
 If we treat each other merely as competitors, distrust and isolation will be the result.
 While an environment of compassion and care will naturally foster free exchange and mutual well being.